rfong/rflog/about.md

 My software career interests include distributed systems observability & resilience, data engineering, enabling my teams to never have to trip over the same issue thrice, and work culture & team communication.
 I love software that's local-first, intentionally low-tech, ultralight, anti-consumerist, or that generally tries its best not to get in the way of being present in the physical world.

-My non-career interests are gratuitous in scope but ultimately finite; the most frequently relevant crossovers are probably linguistics, music, education, robotics, communication, and self-awareness.
+My non-career interests are gratuitous in scope but ultimately finite; the most frequently relevant crossovers are probably linguistics, music, education, crafting, robotics, communication, and self-awareness.
+Also maybe Rubik's cubes.
 See my [homepage](https://rfong.github.io) for a fuller inventory.

 ## links